-If you followed the above steps, it’s unlikely you will overdry your buds, yet these tips are worth mentioning.
+If you follow the above steps, it’s unlikely you will overdry your buds.
+Still, these tips are worth mentioning.
 If you grow in a very dry, low humidity environment and the humidity inside your containers is consistently low, you can reuse the same packs throughout the curing process.

-Properly drying and curing your buds is like a painter putting the finishing strokes to a piece of art: It can and will greatly increase the value of your final product.
+Properly drying and curing cannabis is like a painter putting the finishing strokes on a piece of art: It can and will greatly increase the value of your final product.

-In short, take the proper time and care to do this right, so that you may make the most of your harvest and bring the best buds possible to market.
+In short, take the proper time and care to do this right, so that you can make the most of your harvest and bring the best cannabis possible to market.